 It is generally characterised on radiographs by a unilateral small lung with hyperlucency and air trapping on expiration 2.

 CT shows the affected lung as being hyperlucent with diminished vascularity.
+Disease can be unilateral or bilateral.
+The entire lung can be affected, however, there can also be lobar, segmental, and subsegmental involvement in a patchy distribution2.
 The size of the majority of the affected lobes is smaller, although occasionally they can be of normal size 3.
 There is usually no anteroposterior gradient attenuation 4.
 Bronchiectasis may be present, although this is not a universal finding 5.

 Quantitative ventilation/perfusion lung scan shows a photopenic area in the affected aspect.